brocessing/bro-start/README.md

 Webpack is a nice, easily customizable module bundler.<br>
 It pairs nice with modern javascript frameworks like Vue or React but it's a hassle when it comes to compile some good old html files. :older_man:
-_Bro-start_ combines for you the coolest webpack features with a simple static site generator with yaml and handlebars.
+_Bro-start_ combines for you the coolest webpack features with a simple static file generator.

 <br>
 <h1></h1>